imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 #### Automated, adaptive generation

-This is somewhat similar to the approach from the ["Broken metre" paper](https://arxiv.org/pdf/1909.07220.pdf) (**TODO make ref**), which describes a genetic algorithm minimizing the gas throughput (gas/second).
+This is somewhat similar to the approach from [4], which describes a genetic algorithm minimizing the gas throughput (gas/second).
 Pursuing this possibility is an optional expansion to the scope of the research, which will be considered at Stage II.

 We could modify this idea to run a genetic algorithm (or any other adaptive method with an objective function) maximizing our desired properties, i.e.: